ARTUR-ZH/DnnDevTools/README.md

 ## Need help?
 Found a bug?
 Miss a feature?

-If you need help, please take a look at the [open issue list](https://github.com/weweave/DnnDevTools/issues) and create a new issue if you found something we are not aware of.
-If you miss a feature, please also do not hesitate to create [a new issue](https://github.com/weweave/DnnDevTools/issues/new).
+If you need help, please take a look at our [wiki](https://github.com/weweave/DnnDevTools/wiki) and the [open issue list](https://github.com/weweave/DnnDevTools/issues) and do not hesitate to create [a new issue](https://github.com/weweave/DnnDevTools/issues/new) to request a new featire or report a bug.